anonymousbitcoin/anon/README.md

       - You do not have ssh-keygen's set up for your git hub.
       - You ran the incorrect script (Linux or Mac)

-Ensure you can `pull` and `fetch` without the username and password prompt.
+Ensure you can `pull` and `fetch` without having to enter your username and password prompt.

 **To stop the script** check the running processes with: